AccuWeather: National weather channel

 In 2015, Verizon FiOS replaced The Weather Channel with a new 24/7 all-weather television network called "The AccuWeather Channel".
 This followed earlier negotiations among AccuWeather, The Weather Channel, and DirecTV.
 The AccuWeather Network is a separate operation from "The Local AccuWeather Channel", which continues to run in selected markets across the country.
 It became the third 24/7 weather network to launch on American television, after The Weather Channel in 1982 and WeatherNation TV in 2011.
-The AccuWeather Network is also carried on streaming services Spectrum TV, DIRECTV, Frontier, Philo and FuboTV.
+The AccuWeather Network is also carried on streaming services, including Spectrum TV, DIRECTV, Frontier, Philo, and FuboTV.

 AccuWeather Now

 In July 2021, AccuWeather announced a companion over-the-top channel, AccuWeather Now, that will focus mainly on viral videos and shared social media content.

 RealFeel temperature

-AccuWeather created a unified and proprietary apparent temperature system known as "The AccuWeather Exclusive RealFeel Temperature" and has used the quantity in its forecasts and observations.
+AccuWeather created a unified and proprietary apparent temperature system known as "The AccuWeather Exclusive RealFeel Temperature" and has used it in its forecasts and observations.
 The formula for calculating this value incorporates the effects of temperature, wind, humidity, sunshine intensity, cloudiness, precipitation, and elevation on the human body, similar to the rarely used (but public domain) wet-bulb globe temperature.
 AccuWeather has been granted a United States patent on The RealFeel Temperature, but the formula is a trade secret and has not been reviewed by other meteorological authorities.
-In response to AccuWeather's "RealFeel", The Weather Channel introduced their "FeelsLike" temperature reading.
+In response to AccuWeather's "RealFeel", The Weather Channel introduced its "FeelsLike" temperature reading.

+AccuWeather also provides RealFeel Shade on its digital platforms and mobile app.
+It is the apparent temperature in shaded conditions, intended to account for the reduction in perceived heat experienced outside direct sunlight.